smalljjjack/cs-582-DV-final-project/ProcessBook/ProcessBook.md

 This Win los bar contains two y axis, so it will show data in two directions.
 Each bar chart has the same x value, so no need to use two x axis.
 Both Force directed graph and win lose bar has mouse hover showing a tooltip of details.

+- Country Selection Field

+From the pre-processed data, we get the list of all countries.
+When type a country's name in the text box and click buttom, we will check the country list to make sure it's a leagal input.
+Then draw a new label in the field and update the selected country list for further update.
+When drag the label, we will check whether the label has been dragged out based on the event position.
+If so, update the selected country list and reallocate the remained labels.

+- Slope Chart

+The slope chart is composed of lines which use d3.path, data points and axis.
+Changing  the country selection field or time window will both trigger the chart update.
+Country's change causes the update of lines and data points.
+Time's change causes the update of lines, data points and axis using click event.

+- Tournament Pie Chart

+Update of this part is trigger by the click event of slope chart.
+Use mouse hover and tooltips to show the detailed tornament name and match number.

 # Conclusion